Amitten77/ETHDenver2025/README.md

 ### EigenHealth Technical Stack

+Next.js/Javascript: Frontend

-We built the frontend using Next.js and Javascript.
-For our backend, we used MongoDB (**backend_mongodb**) to store staker data and benchmark data, as the Holesky ETH network was currently down during the duration of this hackathon.
-We used a python flask server (**benchmark_backend**) for operators to run benchmark testing, and the (**ai_benchmark_avs**) folder leveraged Othentic's stack to verify model results and reach consensus amonst operators.
-Our (**p2p_backend**) also runs to automate the process of delegators giving tokens to the staker, and the process of the staker staking and restaking the tokens using the P2P API.
+MongoDB: (**backend_mongodb**) to store staker data and benchmark data, as the Holesky ETH network was currently down during the duration of this hackathon

+Flask/Python: We used a python flask server (**benchmark_backend**) for operators to run benchmark testing

+Othentic: the (**ai_benchmark_avs**) folder leveraged Othentic's stack to verify model results and reach consensus amonst operators

+P2P: (**p2p_backend**) also runs to automate the process of delegators giving tokens to the staker, and the process of the staker staking and restaking the tokens using the P2P API

+AWS: Storing larger AI model/benchmark files for our Operators to pull and use.

 ### EigenHealth P2P Integration